MGAMZ/ITKIT/readme.md

 The configuration files' format aligns with the OpenMIM specification, we recommend pure-python style config.
 Official docs can be found [here](https://mmengine.readthedocs.io/zh-cn/latest/advanced_tutorials/config.html#python-beta).

+### Segmentation Framework

+`ITKIT` also provides several remastered implementation based on `mmengine` BaseModel, its design is inspired by `mmsegmentation` but more lightweight.

+See `itkit/mm/mgam_models.py` for details.

 ### Neural Networks

 The codes are at `models`.